ovh/docs/pages/web_cloud/web_hosting/ssl_avoid_common_pitfalls_of_making_website_secure/guide.en-gb.md

 Does your website not load external elements, such as the *Facebook* and *Twitter* buttons?
 Do interactions on your web pages not work the same way as when you access your website in HTTP?
 This is probably because your website contains mixed content.

-In recent years, browsers such as *Google Chrome*, *Mozilla Firefox* and *Internet Explorer* have prevented websites with "HTTPS" from loading page elements if they are accessible via a URL with "HTTP".
+In recent years, browsers such as *Google Chrome*, *Mozilla Firefox* and *Internet Explorer* have prevented websites with HTTPS from loading page elements if they are accessible via a URL with HTTP.
 This is so that the confidentiality provided by the HTTPS protocol is not compromised by an element loaded with HTTP.

 In most cases, these are external scripts, from other websites such as social networks.
-In this case, you just need to replace the URLs in "HTTP" with URLs in "HTTPS" in your scripts to load these scripts.
+In this case, you just need to replace the URLs in HTTP with URLs in HTTPS in your scripts to load these scripts.

 > [!primary]
 >
-> Some websites use [Content Delivery Network (CDN)](/pages/web_cloud/web_hosting/cdn_how_to_use_cdn) to host, for example, *Javascript* libraries (such as *JQuery*).
+> Some websites use a [Content Delivery Network (CDN)](/pages/web_cloud/web_hosting/cdn_how_to_use_cdn) to host, for example, *Javascript* libraries (such as *JQuery*).
-> If the CDN delivers the library with a URL in "HTTP", your website may be affected by the **mixed content**.
+> If the CDN delivers the library with a URL in HTTP, your website may be affected by **mixed content**.
 >

 How do I know if my website is affected?